 Introduction to firewood

 A Forno Bravo wood fired pizza oven is considered a “black oven” which means the firewood you use is in the oven chamber where your food is cooked.
 You want to avoid using anything that will release hazardous chemicals into your food, make it hard to keep your temperature consistent, or leave a soot and creosote buildup that presents a fire hazard.

 Best woods to use for firewood

-The best woods to burn in your Forno Bravo pizza oven are dry, seasoned hardwoods such as oak, maple, ash, beech, and birch.
+The best woods to burn in your Forno Bravo pizza oven are dry, seasoned hardwoods such as oak, alder, maple, ash, beech, and birch.
 Oak is probably the safest, is easy to source, and burns very hot compared to other woods.
 Hardwoods can weigh up to three times as much as softwoods, so they give off more heat (BTU’s) for the volume.